-During GCSE Art you will be taught practical activities in photography, textiles, drawing, painting, printmaking, ceramics and mixed media alongside investigating and engaging with the Creative and Cultural Industries.
+In GCSE Art you will learn practical skills in drawing, painting, photography, textiles, print-making, ceramics and mixed media alongside opportunities to investigate and engage with the Creative and Cultural Industries.

-This will help you:
+You will:

-- Research artists'/ designer's work to inspire your own Art - Experiment with a wide range of materials and learn new techniques ٠ - Refine your drawing and recording skills - Develop your work •
+- Research artists'/ designers' work to inspire your own artwork • - Experiment with a wide range of materials and techniques - Develop your drawing and recording skills • - Develop your own ideas and artwork •

-You can obtain a high grade in GCSE Art by:
+You will obtain a high grade in GCSE Art by:

-- Engaging with Art & Design by visiting exhibitions, craft outlets, studio's and fairs • - Working at your skills in the formal elements of tone, form, colour, texture etc - Producing exciting and personal final outcomes ٠ - Learning to understand artists' / Designer's work, techniques and processes - Sustaining your efforts across both years of the course by spending 1-2 hours each week on your Art
+- Engaging with Art & Design by visiting exhibitions, craft outlets, studios and fairs - Developing your skills in the formal elements of tone, form, colour, texture, etc. • - Producing exciting and personal final outcomes - Learning to understand artists'/ designers' work, techniques and processes • - Sustaining your efforts across both years of the course by spending 1-2 hours each week on your • Art